 The club undertakes research on the design and number of new strips in conjunction with its manufacturers.

-Details of the next intended change of strips will be available from the Club Shop
+Details of the next intended change of strips will be available from the Club Superstore.

 The club offers refunds on merchandise, deemed to be defective, purchased in its official retail outlets in accordance with its legal obligations.

 Merchandise returned for other reasons will receive a full refund if returned within 14 days of purchase, has a valid receipt, and is returned unused and in a re-saleable condition.